Cannon Hill

 Cannon Hill features high concentrations of group households, with a lower-than-average median household size

 Family households account for 67.1% of all households, including 31.4% couples with children, 25.8% couples without children, and 8.0% single parent families.
-Non-family households make up the remaining 32.9%, with lone person households at 25.6% and group households comprising 7.2%.
+Non-family households constitute the remaining 32.9%, with lone person households at 25.6% and group households comprising 7.2%.
 The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households